Contributor & Owner: Joe Salling:

 - Construction: When I graduated High School, I was an employee of my sisters boyfriend.
 He was a home builder who could build a home from the ground up.
 In a short period of time I was well versed in the skills of wiring and plumbing (some of which my dad had already taught me but Taylor -the owner of the company, helped me to tie all of my knowledge together).
 I still use these skills today when there is a problem in our house.

 - Military: Off to the Marines to be a Communication Center Operator (using Cobol).
 My boot camp was at the famous Paris Island, SC.
 If the Marines can’t make you they will break you in boot camp.
-I was in the best shape of my life, and unfortunately you can’t in the “public” life keep up that kind of training and exercise.
+I was in the best shape of my life, and unfortunately you can’t in the “public” life keep up that kind of training and exercise (would be awesome to be that fit today!).
 On to infantry school in North Carolina for a couple of months then my final training area in the high desert of Twenty Nine Palms, California.
+After a couple of months, a 6.2 earthquake I started to have some unfortunate problems with my feet.
+I was not alone either many Marines were having foot problems.
+It seemed we were issued ancient technology from 1952 (boots).
+I ended up being one of them with plantar fasciitis in both of my feet.
+After a couple of years, fighting the Marines on this issue (which they denied was caused by faulty equipment) I finally was discharged with full honors.
+This is one reason why you might hear me say a thing or two about politicians and big government.
+Two days after I received my medical discharge papers, the Commandant of the Marine Corp announced that 20% of Marines were getting out due to foot problems related to the old boot tech.
+In turn, Marines were issued standard Army hi-tech light weight boots.
+What we should have had in the first place.

 - Landscaping / Farm – General Laborer: After the Detail shop I started working for a landscaping company.
 It was on a working Farm (Elite Landscaping) – working on various equipment and “regular” work as a landscaper.
 Hard and hot work, but it was very rewarding.
 I also learned the real value of preventative maintenance.
-It was also important to service your equipment or you would have longer down time.
+It is so important to service your equipment.
+Otherwise you will have unplanned down time that will take additional time to fix in the worst of situations..
 I frequently refer to this experience at Mack and Volvo Trucks.

 - Sales Medical Equipment: I had a great opportunity to work at a medical video company as a sales rep for the South East.
 So I hit the road – my experience with audio and video equipment and computers at the time helped me to quickly understand laparoscopic cameras (our main line of sales).
 I was also from time to time grateful to sit in @ Duke Medical to watch the cameras in use.
 If you have never seen a skilled surgeon using one of these devices it is a marvel to behold.